Best Things To Do In Florence In 1 Day

 Republic Square| ©Elias Rovielo

-Continue your walk until you reach Piazza della Repubblica, which you will access through a large arch.
+Continue your walk until you reach Piazza della Repubblica, which you will enter through a large archway.
 In this square, imposing for its size, is the Column of Plenty where two of the main roads of the ancient Roman city crossed.
 In addition, there is a merry-go-round that is the sensation of the smallest of the house.

 You can take a break and have a coffee in one of the elegant cafes located in the arcades of the square, and if you are passionate about fashion you have to know that here are the stores of top brands such as Louis Vuitton, Dior and Dolce & Gabbana.